 Fields allow you to save additional data about the elements, connections and loops in your map.
 Create whatever fields you need and modify the settings to enable things like checklists, prompts, currencies, and much more.

-To add a field, select an element or connection and then click the "+ New Field" button in the sidebar.
-You'll be prompted to name the field and then provide a value for the given selection.
+To add a custom field, select an element or connection and then click the +New Field button in the sidebar.
+You'll be prompted to name the field and then enter a value for the element or connection you selected.

 Customize a field

-To customize the settings for a given field, click the label of the field and you'll see a dropdown appear with the following options:
+To customize the settings for a given field, click on an element, and click the field in the element's profile.

 - Name - change the name of your field